kumud81/CurrencyConverter/README.md

-This Currency Converter involves developing a software application that allows users to convert one currency to another using real-time exchange rates.
-The project includes a user-friendly interface where users can select the source and target currencies, input the amount, and get the converted value instantly.
-It leverages APIs for fetching live exchange rates to ensure accurate and up-to-date conversions.
+The Currency Converter is a simple and interactive web application that allows users to convert an amount from one currency to another using real-time exchange rates.
+Built entirely with HTML, CSS, and JavaScript, it provides a fast and accurate currency conversion experience through an easy-to-use interface.

+🌟 Features --

+🔄 Real-Time Conversion – Get up-to-date exchange rates using a public API

+🌍 Currency Selection – Choose from a wide range of global currencies

+💸 Instant Results – Type an amount and get the converted value instantly

+🧑‍💻 User-Friendly UI – Clean and intuitive design

+📱 Fully Responsive – Works smoothly on desktops, tablets, and mobiles